 There are a lot of different possibilities.
 Gluten-free pancakes can be made of oat flour, all-purpose gluten-free flour blends, other all-purpose flours, or even just oats!
 In this recipe, we’ll be keeping it simple and just using those oats.

-How to make these easy flourless pancakes without banana:
+How to make these easy no-flour pancakes without banana:

 Thankfully, it’s pretty easy!
 Just follow these few simple steps and comment below if you have any additional questions!

 - Add all the ingredients (up to the non-stick cooking spray) to a blender, adding the liquids first and then the rest of the ingredients!